 A hotel has ratings and reviews that you can study ahead of time to know what you are booking.
 Plus, you have the opportunity to earn rewards and get special perks the more you stay with a given chain and use your rewards card.
 The wide range of choices travel agents have to make arrangements with is virtually unlimited.

 Statistics gathered by PriceWaterhouseCoopers show that 34% of travelers will choose a hotel over sharing site Airbnb.
 Still, the sharing economy is something to not take for granted.
 To get an idea of just how big the shared economy has gotten, take a look at these statistics:

 - Uber is worth $18.2 billion

 They are also a niche market.
-In a survey conducted in 2014 by Travel Weekly Consumer Trends, 63% of respondents had never heard of the most common shared economy sites, and a miniscule 8% had used one of their services.
+In a survey conducted in 2014 by Travel Weekly Consumer Trends, 63% of respondents had never heard of the most common shared economy sites, and a minuscule 8% had used one of their services.
 Atmosphere Research puts the figures a little higher.
-Fourteen percent of travellers in the US have used a home sharing company such as AirBnB, and more than that have done so in France and Britain.
+Fourteen percent of travelers in the US have used a home-sharing company such as Airbnb, and more than that have done so in France and Britain.

 Vehicle companies including Uber and Lyft take advantage of a need for people to get somewhere efficiently and a desire by people to make a little extra money – or make a career of it.